 How long it takes to assess a claim

 The length of time it takes to process a claim varies from case to case.
-This will depend on the complexity of the case and the length of time a particular healthcare provider takes to supply the requested medical records.
+This will depend on the complexity of the case and the length of time it takes healthcare providers to supply any requested medical records.
+We’re working with healthcare providers to speed up their response times to requests for medical records.

 Keeping you updated